sfernana/FCCDIRAC/README.md

 Notice that you can also specify a list for the output files.

+**WARNING**

-WARNING : Your results are not getting back to your local machine when the job is finished, they are stored :
+Your results are not getting back to your local machine when the job is finished, they are stored :

 -	in the DIRAC database if results are smaller than 10 Mb
 -	in the DIRAC File Catalog if results are bigger than 10 Mb